 Having graduated with an Arts degree from The University of Western Australia, Annie’s work in marketing and public relations has primarily been in the tourism and arts sectors.
-In 2008, Annie and Brett were both awarded Honorary Doctorate Degrees in Letters from the University of Western Australia and Annie was awarded the the Order of Australia AM in 2013 for her services to education.
+In 2008, Annie and Brett were both awarded Honorary Doctorate Degrees in Letters from The University of Western Australia and Annie was awarded the the Order of Australia AM in 2013 for her services to education.

 Annie has experience in public and private stakeholder engagement and liaison, project management and development of effective partnership relationships.

 Bettina has been a Trustee of The Fogarty Foundation since it was established in 2000.

 Bettina has a Bachelor of Laws and Bachelor of Jurisprudence from the University of WA.
 Until recently, a partner of the West Australian law firm Lavan Legal, Bettina is currently a

 Bettina’s legal skills as a family lawyer, breach of contract, insurance, liability for negligence and occupational health and safety brings a blend of experiences, abilities and talents to The Fogarty Foundation trustees board.